codeoguz/Tiktok-Clone/README.md

 What I learned:
 - What is MongoDB, Heroku, Firebase Hosting.
-- How to deploy an app from 2 project (fronten and backend are separate)
+- How to deploy an app from 2 project (frontend and backend are separate)
 - Some React concepts: useState, useEffect